MutatingFunc/mutatingfunc.github.io/content/blog/2025-01-31 Swift Playgrounds 4-6/index.md

 }
 ```

-There is no in-app option to specify language version in the editor, but it is technically possible to edit the Package.swift manually to specify one.
-I'll be jumping all-in with Swift 6 going forward!
+There is no in-app option to specify language mode in the editor, but it is technically possible to edit the Package.swift manually to specify one.
+I've heard that Swift 6 mode will break full app previews for your project though, so use this with caution.

 Every learn-to-code template is still listed as “Swift 5.8 Edition”, but at least they've put in the work to update the “Playground” and “Book” templates listed right at the end though, which are listed as “Swift 5.9 Edition”.